joaopauloucf/HWRecognizer/Handwritting Generator/Readme.md

 the category of text generated,as we will be training different models to understand various categories typically found on handwritten forms, think along the lines of Names, Addresses, Dates, ID numbers etc.

-## Step 1: Random Sampling of Metadata, font/size assignment and variable placement of characters
+## Step 1: Overlay Generation - Random Sampling of Metadata, font/size assignment and variable placement of characters

 The generator will access a CSV file with all of the possible metadata that it can use to crete the snippet, randomly choosing one from the list.
 Once the metadata is chosen, it will then randomly assign a font to use.
 As part of the original project,